 When we do this, we risk not just burning out and making rest less effective in general, but we also gravitate to things that aren't relaxing as numbing.

 Consider watching television or playing video games.
 I like pleasant, calming pastimes, yet I often feel guilty instead of appreciating them.
 Why?

 Because I avoid them when I need to be productive, only to get drawn in for hours when I finally have a chance to plug in.

 That kind of restraint, according to Caraballo, really works against our relaxation.
 “You may go into binges if you don't have smaller moments more often,” he explains.

-Given that binges of any kind may lead to feelings of guilt, shame, and other emotions that interfere with our capacity to really rest, it's much more beneficial to include relaxation into your routine on a regular basis.
-So, instead of saving certain activities for the weekend, try sprinkling them throughout the week and see how it goes.
+Given that binges of any kind may lead to feelings of guilt, shame, and other emotions that interfere with our capacity to rest, it's much more beneficial to include relaxation in your routine regularly.

 I trust you enjoyed this article on How To Make Someone Relax.
 Please stay tuned for more blog posts to come shortly.
 Take care!